flowground/amazonaws-com-globalaccelerator-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DeleteAccelerator
-### Delete an accelerator.
-Note: before you can delete an accelerator, you must disable it and remove all dependent resources (listeners and endpoint groups).
+> Delete an accelerator.
+Note: before you can delete an accelerator, you must disable it and remove all dependent resources (listeners and endpoint groups).<br/>

 #### Input Parameters
 * `Action` - _required_